 About Nicole (Treasurer): Nicole has a B.A. in Art History from Emory University.
-She lives in Gulfport with her husband and daughter and their dog, Dougal, who sits at the table for dinner and has a penchant for sweaters.
+She lives in Gulfport with her family dog, Dougal, who sits at the table for dinner and has a penchant for sweaters.

 About Amanda Hersem (Secretary): Amanda is a Florida native, a nearly lifelong Pinellas County resident, and has celebrated living in Gulfport since 2006.
 She has a psychology degree from University of Florida (Go Gators!) and a J.D. from Stetson Law School, is an active member with the Florida Bar Real Property, Probate, and Trust Law section, and is a Board Certified Real Estate Attorney.
 She spends her time enjoying the local nature, our robust arts and music scene, and our wonderful restaurants.
 You will usually find her wandering about town meeting dogs and their owners with her always-enthusiastic Yorkie-Pomeranian mix, Murphy, or getting stretchy with a yoga class on Gulfport Beach.
 She is excited to be a part of the next chapter of the Gulfport Historical Society and its development of the new Art Center.